 Add marinated lamb.
-Once the lamb has marinated for 30 minutes — then, turn the heat to medium-high and add it to the onions.
+Once the lamb has marinated for 30 minutes, turn the heat to medium-high and add it to the onions.
 Stirring often, cook for about 5 minutes.
 (Turn the heat off between the previous step and this one.)

 Preheat the oven to 375°F.

 Deglaze and spice.
 Add the tomatoes, wine, olives and cinnamon.
 Use a flat-bottomed spatula to scrape any ingredients that are stuck to the bottom of the pan and mix them into the liquid.
 Bring to a boil and then immediately turn the heat to low and gently simmer for 10 minutes.
 Season to taste with salt and pepper.

 Assemble.
 Coat the bottom of a 9 X 13 X 2-inch baking pan with a thin layer of the liquid from the lamb mixture.Then add a layer of the no-boil lasagna noodles.
 Now add about half of the lamb mixture to the noodles, followed by a sprinkling of about 1/3 of the mozzarella and feta cheeses.
 Top this with a solid, single layer of basil leaves and then add another layer of the lasagna noodles.
 Then repeat.Pour any juices left in the pan over the lasagna noodles and then top with the remaining third of both cheeses, and a generous drizzling of olive oil.